 - Ultra low noise modality

-- How to use the eNPR adaptor to connect external recording chambers
+- How to use the Nanopore Reader adaptor to connect external recording chamber

 Biological Nanopores